OxIonics/ionics_fits/README.md

 ## Validation

 It's not enough to just fit the data, we want to know if we can trust the fit results before acting on them.
-To assist validation, we provide a statistical estimate for the fit quality.
-These tells the user how likely it is that their dataset could have arisen through chance assuming the fitted model is correct given the assumed statistics.

-There are two distinct aspects to the validation process: did the fit find the model parameters which best match the data (as opposed to getting stuck in a local minimum in parameter space)? and, are the fitted parameter values consistent with our prior knowledge of the system (e.g. we know that a fringe contrast must lie within certain bounds).
+There are two distinct aspects to the validation problem: did the fit find the model parameters which best match the data (as opposed to getting stuck in a local minimum in parameter space far from the global optimum)? and, are the fitted parameter values consistent with our prior knowledge of the system (e.g. we know that a fringe contrast must lie within certain bounds).

-We encourage our users to approach both aspects of validation using the goodness of fit: any prior knowledge about the system should be included in the fit setup through fixed parameter values and parameter bounds; after that, a high fit significance indicates both a good fit and that the system behaviour is consistent with our prior expectations.
+First, any prior knowledge about the system should be incorporated by specifying fixed parameter values and parameter bounds.
+After that, the fit is validated.
+At present, validation is done using the Chi-squared as a test for goodness of fit.
+It is likely that additional validation tests will be added as the package grows.

 ## General purpose